ghc-proposals/ghc-proposals/proposals/0000-local-types.md

 ## Costs and Drawbacks

-Give an estimate on development and maintenance costs.
-List how this effects learnability of the language for novice users.
-Define and list any remaining drawbacks that cannot be resolved.
+I have no estimate of the development or maintenance costs.
+I imagine the change would violate several assumptions baked into GHC's type checker and specializer.

 ## Alternatives